christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 categories: big data
 ---

-In this tutorial, I will create three AMI for AWS G2 instances (GPU-enabled), the first one for any use of NVIDIA technologies, the second one for the use of BIDMach and the third one for the use of BIDMach and the creation of a cluster of GPU instances :
+In this tutorial, I will create three AMI for AWS G2 instances (GPU-enabled), the first one for any use of NVIDIA technologies, the second one for the use of [scala fast GPU library BIDMach](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html) and the third one for the creation of a cluster of GPU instances with BIDMach:

 - **ami-0ef6407d** : NVIDIA driver + Cuda 7.5
 This first AMI is *Spark-ec2 compatible*, it can be launched with *spark-ec2* command.